-From Jun 2001 to Sep 2016, Forbes missed 316 of 10,860 roll call votes, which is 2.9%.
-This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
+From Jun 2001 to Dec 2016, Forbes missed 356 of 10,908 roll call votes, which is 3.3%.
+This is worse than the median of 2.4% among the lifetime records of representatives currently serving.
 ProPublica has tracked 8 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|